-Fig 2.65 - The conventional method of charting impedances on a graph, using the vertical axis for reactance (the upward or "plus" direction for inductive reactance and the downward or "minus" direction for capacitive reactance), and using the horizontal axis for resistance. resistance to the graph.
-Since the voltage is in phase with the current, resistance is recorded on the horizontal axis, using the positive or right side of the scale.
-2.10.1 Calculating Z From R and X in Series Circuits Impedance is the complex combination of resistance and reactance.
-Since there is a 90° phase difference between resistance and reactance (whether inductive or capacitive), simply adding the two values does not correspond to what actually happens in a circuit and will not give the correct result.
-Therefore, expressions like " $Z = R \pm X$ " can be misleading, because they suggest simple addition.
-As a result, impedance is often expressed " $Z = R \pm jX$."
-In pure mathematics, "i" indicates an imaginary number.
-Because i represents current in electronics, we use the letter "i" for the same mathematical operator, although there is nothing imaginary about what it represents in electronics.
-(References to explain imaginary numbers, rectangular coordinates, polar coordinates and how to work with them are provided in the "Radio Math" section at the end of this chapter.)
-With respect to resistance and reactance, the letter j is normally assigned to those figures on the vertical axis, 90° out of phase with the horizontal axis.
-The actual function of j is to indicate that calculating impedance from resistance and reactance requires vector addition.
-A vector is a value with both magnitude and direction, such as velocity; "10 meters/sec to the north".
-Impedance also has a "direction" as described below.
+Fig 2.65 - The conventional method of charting impedances on a graph, using the vertical axis for reactance (the upward or "plus" direction for inductive reactance and the downward or "minus" direction for capacitive reactance), and using the horizontal axis for resistance. as described below.
 In vector addition, the result of combining two values with a 90° phase difference is a quantity different from the simple algebraic addition of the two values.
 The result will have a phase difference intermediate between 0° and 90°.
-RECTANGULAR FORM OF IMPEDANCE Because this form for impedances, $Z = R \pm jX$, can be plotted on a graph using rectangular coordinates, this is the rectangular form of impedance.
+RECTANGULAR FORM OF IMPEDANCE Because this form for impedances, $Z = R \pm jX$ , can be plotted on a graph using rectangular coordinates, this is the rectangular form of impedance.
 The rectangular coordinate system in which one axis represents real number and the other axis imaginary numbers is called the complex plane and impedance with both real (R) and imaginary (X) components is called complex impedance.
 Unless specifically noted otherwise, assume that "impedance" means "complex impedance" and that both R and X may be present.
 Consider Fig 2.66, a series circuit consisting of an inductive reactance and a resistance.
-As given, the inductive reactance is 100 Ω and the resistance is 50 Ω .
-Using rectangular coordinates, the impedance becomes $$\mathbf{Z} = \mathbf{R} + j\mathbf{X} \tag{78}$$ where - Z = the impedance in ohms, - R = the resistance in ohms, and - X = the reactance in ohms.
+As given, the inductive reactance is $100 \Omega$ and the resistance is $50 \Omega$ .
+Using rectangular coordinates, the impedance becomes $$Z = R + jX \tag{78}$$